rabumaabraham/CODSOFT-TASK3/README.md

 # Password Generator CLI Application

 This is a fully functional Password Generator CLI Application built using python, during my python programming internship at CodSoft.
-This Password Generator CLI Application is a Python application that allows users to generate strong and random passwords based on their desired length and complexity.
+This Password Generator CLI Application allows users to generate strong and random passwords based on their desired length and complexity.
 Users can specify whether they want a simple, medium, or strong password, and the program will generate one accordingly.

 ## Table of Contents